What is an L1 Visa?

 Qualifications for L-1 Visas

-To qualify for the L-1 visa category, the foreign national employee must have worked for the company outside of the US for at least one continuous year, within the last three years.
-While L-1 visas are a type of temporary work visa, those traveling to the United States with an L-1 visa may be able to extend their stay by eventually applying for a green card.
-The employee must also be coming to the US to work for a related business entity (e.g. parent, subsidiary, or affiliate company) in an executive, managerial, or specialized knowledge capacity.
-Also, the US employer must continue doing business in the US and at least one other country for the duration of the L-1 employee’s stay in the US.
+To qualify for the L-1 visa category, the foreign national employee must have worked for the company outside of the U.S. for at least one continuous year within the last three years, and must be coming to the U. S. to work for a parent, subsidiary, branch or an affiliate company of the foreign employer in an executive, managerial, or specialized knowledge capacity.
+Also, the U.S. employer must continue doing business in the U.S. and abroad for the duration of the L-1 employee's stay in the U.S.

 L-1 Visas: Blanket Petitions for Employers

 Additionally, employers may file an L-1 blanket petition.
-The blanket petition for L-1 visas can be used to approve the transfer of a group of foreign national employees from a single company to the United States.
+The blanket petition for L-1 visas can be used to approve the transfer of a group of foreign national employees from a single company to the U. S.

 L-1A Visas & L-1B Visas: What's the Difference?